asherrose/Weight_Servlet/README.md

 TO DO:
 1) Add way to add date of weighing to graph - DONE
-  1) Ever since dates were added, final message is extremely slow to slow until graph is closed
+  1) Ever since dates were added, final message is extremely slow to slow until graph is closed - slight workaround, flushed message so it will appear, program still slows down though
-2) Add button to add new user to database
+2) Add button to add new user to database - DONE
 3) Make it able to be accessed remotely